 This release discusses the FCC’s approval of the Broadband Privacy Order, its implications for telecommunication companies, and the potential impact of a new Republican Administration on FCC enforcement.

-The objective of our 3things series is to highlight three key takeaways from evolving risk and regulatory issues impacting the Technology, Communications, Media & Entertainment and Hospitality, Gaming & Leisure sectors.
+The objective of our 3things series is to highlight three key takeaways from evolving risk and regulatory issues impacting the Technology, Media and Telecommunications sectors.
 Companies in these rapidly evolving industries face increasing market and competitive risks, as well as other internal and financial risks from the challenges of managing their complex - and often global - businesses.

 They are also facing an uncertain regulatory environment, as regulators across the globe grapple with how to effectively implement their policy objectives in an era of unprecedented technological change.
 As these risk and regulatory issues emerge, we will publish future 3things which aims to provide a timely, concise and practical analyses of the issue.